nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Student chooses to add a tag to a batchmate.
-2. MassLinkers searches through the list of batchmates for the selected batchmate.
+2. Mass Linkers searches through the list of batchmates for the selected batchmate.
-3. MassLinkers adds tag to the batchmate.
+3. Mass Linkers adds tag to the batchmate.
    \
    Use case ends.

 **Extensions**
 * 2a.
 The list of batchmates is empty.
 * a1.
-MassLinkers warns adding a tag is invalid.
+Mass Linkers warns adding a tag is invalid.
   \
   Use case ends.
 * 2b.
-MassLinkers is unable to find the batchmate.
+Mass Linkers detects an error in specified batchmate (non valid index).
     * b1.
-MassLinkers prompts for new batchmate details.
+Mass Linkers requests for new batchmate details.
     * Step b1 is repeated until a batchmate is found.
       \
       Use case resumes from step 2.

 * *a.
-At any time, Student chooses to close MassLinkers.
+At any time, Student chooses to close Mass Linkers.
     * a1.
-MassLinkers updates the storage file.
+Mass Linkers updates the storage file.
       \
       Use case ends.